CASE STUDY

 Standard fields like name, date, and time are included.
 ASD admins also wanted volunteers to report their daily activities.
 I chose V2 (side panel) over a modal because it feels less urgent and keeps users anchored in the current view.
 This allows them to reference their calendar and original page while logging hours, creating a more comfortable experience.

-3 Moderated user testing, 30 Unmoderated user testing.
-I asked the client for active volunteers to participate in a moderated usability testing where I asked them to think out loud, evaluate features, and complete specific tasks.
+3 Moderated user testing sessions + 30 Unmoderated sessions.
+I asked the client for active volunteers to participate in moderated usability testing where I asked them to think out loud, evaluate features, and complete specific tasks.

-Clarifying button content & utilizing primary & secondary button styles
+REVISION → Clarifying button content & utilizing primary/secondary button styles

 Measuring Success

-Based on the 30 unmoderated usability tests I conducted, I gathered success metrics.
+Based on the 30 unmoderated usability tests I conducted, I gathered the following success metrics:

 View Admin Feedback